oraziobattaglia/terraform-azurerm-compute/README.md

 ## Deploys n vms, linux or windows, based on var.virtual_machine_instances and var.virtual_machine_names

+DEPRECATED!

+This module use the old resource azurerm_virtual_machine.
 This Terraform module deploys Virtual Machines in Azure, ideas from official module.

 Deploys: